Silent-Mercenary/5490-nix/README.md

 * Lutris
 Vulkan works OOTB with very limited performance. **For Light Gaming Only**

-(Most you can play with dogwater settings is warframe)
+(Most you can play with dogwater settings is Warframe)

 ### Communication
 Includes